Emelyke/Agro-Exports-Data-Analysis/README.md

 -Relattionship between revenue, costs and profits over the years.

 -What is the Export quarterly revenue trend like?
-The export quarterly revenue trend exhibits a steady linear progression between 1 to 1.2 billion, with a peak spike in Q4 2021 and the lowest revenue recorded in Q3 2021 and Q4 2022.
+The export quarterly revenue trend exhibits a steady linear progression between 1 to 1.2 billion, with a high spike in Q4 2021 and the low revenue in Q3 2021 and Q4 2022.
-4o

 -Top Export products and performance by country. products like sesame, cocoa and cashew nuts which are the leading agricultural export products of Nigeria